-Although those statistics are harrowing, they help make a good case for setting seemingly difficult long-term financial goals sooner than later.
+Setting goals can really fire a person up to achieve big things.
 Indeed, oft-cited psychological research by Edwin Locke and Gary Latham showed that subjects who were assigned specific, challenging goals were 90% more likely to succeed.

 What do these mean for your financial goal setting?
-Let’s break it down.
 First, you must have clarity and specificity about exactly what you want to accomplish.
-It can be helpful to start by making two lists—what’s most financially stressful to you right now, and what you might consider a dream that better finances could aid in making real.
+It can be helpful to start by making two lists: What’s most financially stressful to you right now, and what you might consider a dream that you’d like to achieve.

 While traditional long-term financial goals like saving for retirement or buying a home are worthwhile, they’re so universal that they might seem uninspiring.